gatsbyjs/gatsby/packages/gatsby-plugin-offline/README.md

 ## Overriding options

-When adding this plugin to your `gatsby-config.js`, you can pass in options to override the default sw-precache config.
+When adding this plugin to your `gatsby-config.js`, you can pass in options to override the default Workbox config.

 The default config is as follows.
 Warning, you can break the offline support and AppCache setup by changing these options so tread carefully.